Kayak crates are used to store your gear and keep it safe. A good kayak crate can be a rod holder, be a place to store your tackle boxes and more.

 - Some are too big for the back of the kayak

-Kayak fishing crates come in a few shapes and sizes.
+Kayak crates come in a few shapes and sizes.
 The most common is the simple milk crate with a few pieces of pvc for rod holders attached with zip ties.
-I is probably why we call them crates instead of boxes, regardless of the shape, size and what it looks like.
+It is probably why we call them crates instead of boxes.

-Once you have your crate you will want to bungee it down.
+Once you have your crate you will want to use bungees to hold it down.
 Rod holders make this a simple task otherwise you can add a few bungee lashings.